CalyxOS/calyxos.org/pages/docs/guide/security/location.md

 * WiFi Networks: the unique identifiers of WiFi networks near by.
 * Bluetooth Beacons: the unique identifier of bluetooth devices near by.

-The way it works is this: your device submits to Google your IP address, the nearbye bluetooth and Wi-Fi network information, and cell phone tower signal strength.
+The way it works is this: your device submits to Google your IP address, the nearby bluetooth and Wi-Fi network information, and cell phone tower signal strength.
 Google then returns with an estimate of where it thinks you probably are.

 ### Google Servers